 In those harsh days the history of the Cetinje Monastery, the hub of all resistance to the Turks, became one with the bloody history of Montenegro which consisted of endless rebellions and wars.
 The Turks knew this well and the monastery was burnt down and destroyed several times while the field Cetinje was to place where the few Turkish armies that were successful in making it this far tried to impose peace on the hostile clans.
 The first step in the transformation of Cetinje to a town was made in 1838 when Njegoš built his fortified palace in front of the monastery.
 The men needed at the palace, the guards and its first senators soon built their houses next to it.

 Cetinje managed to escape the destruction of WWI but witnessed a bloody day of fighting on Orthodox Christmas in 1918 when the town was unsuccessfully attacked by adherents of the disposed of King Nikola.
 In Yugoslavia, the town remained the seat of the regional administration but the local governor could hardly match the pomposity of the exiled King.
 In the Second World War, the town was occupied by the Italians who tried in vain to promote it into the capital of their puppet state of Montenegro.
 The town was liberated by communist partisans in 1944 but already in 1948, the capital of the new republic was transferred to Titograd (Podgorica).
-Cetinje gradually fell into a slumber and was kept alive only by its two factories.
-This was changed during the last few decades as more institutions as well as two faculties were transferred here, bringing with them educated and young people to the town.
+Cetinje politically and culturally gradually fell into a slumber and was kept alive by its several very successful factories.
+During the last few decades as more institutions as well as two faculties were transferred here, bringing with them educated and young people to the town.
 The inhabitants of Cetinje proudly cherish memories of the town’s importance and in the last decade played an important role in the revival of Montenegrin nationalism and the road to independence.

-The monastery complex is an unusual cluster of edifices which were all built with local stone.
+The monastery complex is an unusual cluster of edifices that were all built with local stone.
 Its central feature is a church dedicated to the Bright of Virgin Mary with a high bell tower at its farther end and an apse jutting towards the approaching visitor.
 In the middle of the apse, one can the plaque with a two-headed eagle, coat- of- arms of the Crnojevićs, which originates from their old court.
 To the right of the church is the covered graveyard of the Petrović-Njegošs.
 By the main entrance to the complex are a drinking well and the grave of Janko Vukotić, the commander-in-chief of the Montenegrin army in World War One.
-In the stone-clad courtyard, there are several more tombs, the most notable ones being of metropolitan Sava (1735-82) and of metropolitan Mitrofan Ban whose main achievement was the unification of bishoprics under his jurisdiction with other orthodox-Serb ones in the newly formed Kingdom of Yugoslavia, hence forming the united Patriarchate of Peć.
+In the stone-clad courtyard, there are several more tombs, the most notable ones being of metropolitan Sava (1735-82) and of metropolitan Mitrofan Ban whose main achievement was the unification of bishoprics.
+Under his jurisdiction with other orthodox-Serb eparchies, in the newly formed Kingdom of Yugoslavia, hence forming the united Patriarchate of Peć from Kosovo.

 On the other side of the courtyard is the entrance to the treasury.
 As it contains innumerable wealth it can be visited only in a guided tour available until 2 p.m. every day.
 The treasury is the richest in Montenegro and one of the richest in all of Serb Orthodox monasteries.
 It contains many ornamented vestments and richly embroidered bishops’ robes ( one especially splendid associated with St.Sava) scepters, the church flag from the time Balšićs and two old miters, one supposedly belonging to King Stefan Dečanski (14th century), the other metropolitan Visarion Borilović from the 16th century.
-Amid the liturgical objects, the most interesting is intricately carved wooden cross framed with gold (1637).
-Of special interest are books kept here such as the hand-illuminated Divoš’s Gospel and Cvjetni Triod (both 17th century), then the valuable incunabula (first printed books) –Krakow Breviary-the first Slavic printed book from 1491, Psalter from the Crnojević printing-house (1494) with its excellent woodcut illustrations in the spirit of renaissance, as well as the 16th-century books printed in Venice by Božidar Vuković and his son Vićentije and Jerolim Zagurović in Kotor.
+Amid the liturgical objects, the most interesting is the intricately carved wooden cross framed with gold (1637).
+Of special interest are books kept here such as the hand-illuminated Divoš’s Gospel and Cvjetni Triod (both 17th century), then the valuable incunabula (first printed books): Krakow Breviary, the first Slavic printed book from 1491, and Psalter from the Crnojević printing-house (1494) with its excellent woodcut illustrations in the spirit of renaissance, as well as the 16th-century books printed in Venice by Božidar Vuković and his son Vićentije and Jerolim Zagurović in Kotor.